UM-iRaL/bandit-sequential-greedy/README.md

 ## About
 This repository holds the implementation code for the simulation scenario with 2 robots vs. 3 non-adversarial targets that appears in the paper

-Zirui Xu, Xiaofeng Lin, and Vasileios Tzoumas, [``Bandit Submodular Maximization for Multi-Robot Coordination in Unpredictable and Partially Observable Environments,''](https://arxiv.org/abs/2305.12795), Robotics: Science and Systems, 2023.
+Zirui Xu, Xiaofeng Lin, and Vasileios Tzoumas, ["Bandit Submodular Maximization for Multi-Robot Coordination in Unpredictable and Partially Observable Environments,"](https://arxiv.org/abs/2305.12795) Robotics: Science and Systems, 2023.

 ### Run the simulation
 - run ```main.m```